 House of the Anton family

-The center of the Törten settlement is the Konsum building, which was completed in 1928.
-It offered the residents of the settlement a supply close to home.
+The center of the Törten housing estate is the Konsum building, which was completed in 1928.
+It offered the residents of the estate a grocery supply close to home.
 And through the so called Konsumverein, it also reflected ideas of cooperative living and consumption.
 There were two stores and a small café in the house.
-You can also see clearly in the Konsum building how Walter Gropius put the building parts together like building blocks, similar to the Master Houses.
+You can also see clearly how Walter Gropius put the building parts together like building blocks, similar to the Master Houses.
 Unlike the settlement houses, where the walls are made of reinforced concrete, bricks were used here.

 Carl Flieger, assistant and draftsman of Walter Gropius, also built his own house.
 It was built somewhat away from the Törten settlement and stands near the Steel House.
 The semicircular staircase is the most characteristic feature.
 The private residence cannot be visited.

 Probably you can hardly imagine that you would be fascinated by a power pole.
-But to this we must say that the electric pole of the Törten settlement was revolutionary for that time.
+But we must say that the electric pole of the Törten housing estate was revolutionary for that time.
 Electricity was considered modern and reflected industrial progress.
-Not for nothing Lenin spoke of communism as Soviet power plus electrification of the whole country.
-Gropius wanted to change that and simply bring electricity to people’s homes.
-So he also designed an electricity pole that was also meant to show: Look, electricity is available here for everyone.
+Even Soviet leader Lenin spoke of communism as Soviet power plus electrification of the whole country.
+Gropius wanted to literally bring power to the people and connect them to the grid in an easy way.
+So he also designed a power pole that was also meant to show: Look, electricity is available here for everyone.

 Bauhaus Employment Office Dessau